souriya777/spotify-mobile-svelte/README.md

 - feat(list-playlist): make api call for playlist cover -- replace grid-mode image with playlist cover
-- feat(playlist): what to do with secondary actions ? `CollectionTrackSECONDARY_ACTIONS.svelte`
 - when drag progress, why /me/player/devices is called ????
 - feat(scroll): make beautiful scroll indicator
 - feat(nav): even if I click twice on nav-item, it bounce